Propaganda in the Rhodesian Bush War: Massacre of the Innocents

-Red for Danger
+"Red for Danger"

 The Rhodesian Ministry of Information published a booklet titled "Red for Danger".
 Hundreds of thousands of copies were dispatched to many different countries and it ranked as a best seller.
 It identifies ZANU and ZAPU political parties as cover organisations for Communist expansion and was an attempt to elicit the help of Western countries actively pursuing containment.
 The book drew parallels between the Chinese push for Communism in Vietnam, their success in other African countries, and their pursuit of the same goal in Rhodesia through monetary support and training of the ZANU terrorist forces.
 "The terrorists who have recently been shot or captured in Rhodesia were all thoroughly indoctrinated with the communist ideology.
 They carried the literature of Mao Tse Tung and more important, they were armed with modern automatic rifles and machine guns of communist manufacture as well as explosives, grenades and powerful bazookas.
 In fact, recent Australian visitors have been surprised to find that the weapons being used against Rhodesia are of the same pattern as those being used against Australians, New Zealanders and Americans in Vietnam."
 To make the case for Western involvement, the booklet continues: "Should Rhodesia, Mozambique and Angola succumb to communist domination, the southern coast of Africa would follow and the lifeline between the Western powers and the Far East would be cut."

-Anatomy of Terror
+"Anatomy of Terror"

-Anatomy of Terror was a booklet published by the Rhodesian Ministry of Information and circulated by the Rhodesian information office in Washington, D.C.
-The booklet offers a short summary of the crimes perpetrated by "Communist-trained thugs" followed by a "Chronological Sequence of Terror" which details brutal attacks committed against black Rhodesians from December 1972 to May 1974 and corresponding photographs.
+"Anatomy of Terror" was a booklet published by the Rhodesian Ministry of Information in January 1974.
+It was circulated internationally by the Rhodesian information office and documented the alleged atrocities of the African guerrilla armies.